-This publication was updated on July 8, 2020, to (1) add Q&As 2A and 2B (on the application of CARES Act/interagency guidance to interest rate modifications to loans) and (2) amend Q&A 5 (on the recognition of interest income on modified loans if interest does not accrue on deferred payment obligations of the borrower).
+This publication was updated on January 11, 2021, to reflect certain provisions of the Consolidated Appropriations Act, 2021, that extend relief offered under the CARES Act related to troubled debt restructurings as a result of COVID-19.
 Text that has been added or amended since the publication’s initial issuance has been marked with a boldface italic date in brackets throughout the document.
 Note that additional updates to this publication may be issued in the future, as warranted.

 FASB Accounting Standards Codification (ASC) Subtopic 310-40, Receivables: Troubled Debt Restructurings by Creditors.